Hamas, Israel To Begin Fifth Hostage-prisoner Exchange - UrduPoint

 - 'Now is the time' -

-The Hostage and Missing Families Forum urged the government on Friday to stick with the Gaza truce, even as Trump's comments sparked uproar across the middle East and beyond.
+The Hostage and Missing Families Forum urged the government on Friday to stick with the Gaza truce, even as Trump's comments sparked backlash across the middle East and beyond.

 "An entire nation demands to see the hostages return home," the Israeli campaign group said in a statement.